position Head Coach

 Maisonneuve spent four years as an assistant coach with the U.S. U-17 National Team in Florida.
 He also served as an assistant coach for the U.S. U-20 National Team in 2007 during the CONCACAF qualification process and coached the U-20s in the 2007 FIFA World Cup in Canada.

 Before joining the coaching ranks, Maisonneuve had a decorated playing career.
 He spent nine seasons with the Columbus Crew from 1996-2004 and was a member of the United States’ 1998 World Cup team, appearing in all three matches.
-He was also a member of the 1996 U.S. Olympic team, leading the squad with a pair of goals in the tournament.
+He also was a member of the 1996 U.S. Olympic Team, leading the squad with a pair of goals in the tournament.

 Maisonneuve, a native of Warren, Mich., is one of the top players in Indiana soccer history.
 Playing alongside Todd Yeagley, under legendary coach Jerry Yeagley, he earned All-America honors as a junior and senior and was named the Hermann Trophy winner in 1994.
-A two-time Big Ten Player of the Year, Maisonneuve finished his career with 44 goals and 22 assists and led Indiana to a pair of NCAA College Cup appearances and back-to-back Big Ten regular season titles.
+A two-time Big Ten Player of the Year, Maisonneuve finished his career with 44 goals and 22 assists and led Indiana to a pair of NCAA College Cup appearances and back-to-back Big Ten regular-season titles.
 During his four years at Indiana the Hoosiers were 73-15-7.
 He also was a four-time All-Big Ten selection and three-time Academic All-Big Ten selection.
 Maisonneuve earned his bachelor’s degree from Indiana.

 Maisonneuve and his wife Diania have two children, Jacob and Emma.